Balmukund151/TSAI/Assignment-3/Readme.md

 Final Validation accuracy for Base Network=82.56%

-Best validation accuracy for my network=82.70%
+Best validation accuracy for MY network=82.70% (on 30th Epoch)

 ******************************************************************************************************